 Statement of Benefit to California:

+My proposed research focuses on the development of stem cell-based therapeutic approaches to age-related macular degeneration (AMD) and other diseases in which the deterioration of retinal pigment epithelium (RPE) and retina plays a significant role.
+It will benefit the citizens of the state of California in several important ways.
+AMD is the leading cause of blindness in the United States, and in California, and it is currently incurable.
+It has devastating effects on quality of life and independence, and is becoming a major public health concern as California’s population ages, and the state’s older citizens live longer, and require more assistance in the activities of daily living.
+The socioeconomic and emotional impact of AMD is tremendous because the disease affects central vision, limiting the ability of those who suffer from it to drive or read.
+Identifying a successful treatment would allow tens of thousands of elderly Californians to enjoy a more functional, productive, and enjoyable years beyond retirement.
 Several studies have suggested the great therapeutic potential of various populations of embryonic and adult stem cells derived from the bone marrow for regeneration of retina and/or RPE.
 Stem cell transplantation has already received considerable attention as a novel neurotherapeutic strategy, but so far, little work has been devoted to stem cell therapies for specific retinal disorders.
 We have yet to develop a stem cell approach for the management of specific retinal diseases like AMD, or to establish clinically acceptable treatment protocols.
 While human embryonic stem cells have high regeneration potential, patient-specific transplantation of adult stem cells obtained from patient’s own bone marrow has certain practical advantages.
 Most importantly it eliminates the need for immunosuppressant drugs necessary in transplantation of cells or tissue from another individual, and carries no risk of tumor formation.
 The research proposed in the current application to the California Institute for Regenerative Medicine will utilize the chick embryonic ocular model to lay the groundwork for the use of the various populations of human stem cells as a potential therapy for the blinding retinal degenerative and age-related disorders.
 This will benefit California’s citizens by speeding our progress towards a safe and effective treatment for AMD and other related diseases affecting vision.